Traditional and Modern Girl Scouts Cookie Recipes

 Subsequently, selling cookies became a familiar feature of Girl Scouting especially in Canadian and American culture.

-And for nearly a century after, Girl Guides with the wholehearted support of their families have in no small measure contributed to the success of their troops programs and activities.
+And for nearly a century after, Scouts, with the wholehearted support of their families, have in no small measure contributed to the success of their troop's programs and activities.

-By the mid-1930s, the Girl Guide organisation started retailing commercially baked Scout cookies with Greater Philadelphia becoming the first council to do such.
+By the mid-1930s, the organization started retailing commercially baked cookies with Greater Philadelphia becoming the first council to do such.

 By the early 1950s, the following varieties were produced and sold extensively: